neonephos/outreach/documentation/outreach_committee_handbook/ambassador_funding_guide.md

 > Ticket prices are only included if a sufficient number of free tickets come along with the selected NeoNephos Event Sponsorship package.

 [^1]: Transportation amenities must be at most mid-range, comparable to 2nd class of a DB train in Germany.
-[^2]: Hotel must be at most mid-range, comparable to a three stars as defined by DEHOGA.
+[^2]: Hotel must be at most mid-range, comparable to three stars as defined by DEHOGA.